NarixHine/missbed/README.md

 ### Deploy your own

 `missbed.narix.link` uses `@vercel/analytics` for analysis and no token for retrieving Misskey data.
-You can fork this repo, modify `pages/_app.tsx`, `lib/misskey.ts` as well as other related files, and deploy your modified version.
+You can fork this repo, customise `pages/_app.tsx`, `lib/misskey.ts` as well as other related files, and deploy your modified version.
 Or simply click this button to deploy on Vercel directly.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FNarixHine%2Fmissbed)